 Statutory Maternity Allowance is a benefit for women who have been working but who do not meet the work and earnings conditions for Statutory Maternity Pay as set out above.
 You can get Statutory Maternity Allowance if you have been working recently or if you have stopped working to have a child.
 You must have been working for at least 26 weeks in the 66 weeks before you are due to give birth.
 It does not matter if these weeks are split up, or if they are not all for the same employer.
 Basically you can claim Statutory Maternity Allowance if you do not qualify for Statutory Maternity Pay, as long as you have been earning at least £30 a week on average over any 13 week period.
 Statutory Maternity Allowance does not depend on national insurance contributions.

-From 1 April 2015 Statutory Maternity Allowance is available for women who are not employed or self-employed and whose baby is due on or after 15 July 2015.
+Statutory Maternity Allowance is available for women who are not employed or self-employed.
 Therefore if you are not employed or self-employed you may be able to get Statutory Maternity Allowance if you regularly take part (help) in your self-employed spouse’s or partner’s business.
 You must also not be a partner or employee in the business.

 You might also be able to get Statutory Maternity Allowance for 14 weeks if for at least 26 weeks in the 66 weeks before your baby is due: